mattydevicce/pluto/u2-the-browser/d08-selector-inspector/__lesson__/jeff-animals/README.md

 * Talk about callbacks.
 * Blinking box (codealong)

 ### WE DO - Pair (15 mins)

 #### 99 Bottles of Juice

-Create a page that prints the lyrics to 99 bottles of juice on the wall line by line, printing a new line every .5 seconds.
+Create a page that prints the lyrics to 99 bottles of juice on the wall verse by verse, printing a new verse every 2 seconds.

 ### YOU DO - Assessment (15 mins)